Stephen Hopkins (politician): The Rights of Colonies Examined

-In November 1764, a pamphlet by Hopkins was published by the Rhode Island General Assembly entitled The Rights of Colonies Examined.
-This pamphlet was directed primarily at the Stamp Act, and helped build Hopkins' reputation as a revolutionary leader, with its broad distribution and criticism of taxation and Parliament.
-The text begins with the words, "Liberty is the greatest blessing that men enjoy, and slavery the heaviest curse that human nature is capable of," and goes on to present a clear and logical review of the relationship of the American colonies to the mother country.
+In November 1764, the Rhode Island General Assembly published Hopkins's pamphlet The Rights of Colonies Examined.
+This pamphlet was directed primarily at the Stamp Act and helped build Hopkins's reputation as a revolutionary leader, with its broad distribution and criticism of taxation and Parliament.
+The text begins, "Liberty is the greatest blessing that men enjoy, and slavery the heaviest curse that human nature is capable of;" it goes on to present a clear and logical review of the relationship of the American colonies with England.
 The paper received widespread circulation and brought hearty approval from throughout the colonies.
 Historian Thomas Bicknell called it "the most remarkable document that was issued during the period preceding the War of the Revolution."
 Massachusetts Governor Thomas Hutchinson wrote of the paper, "it was conceived in a higher strain than any that were sent out by other colonies."
-With this paper, Hopkins became to Rhode Island what Samuel Adams was to Massachusetts and what Thomas Jefferson was to Virginia.
 It was printed widely, and Hopkins became recognized as one of the leaders of public opinion in the colonies.

 Chief Justice

 In May 1747, Hopkins was first appointed as a justice of the Rhode Island Superior Court, whose long title was the "Superior Court of Judicature, Court Of Assize, and General Gaol Delivery."
-In 1751, he became the third Chief Justice of this court, which position he held until 1755 when he became governor.
-Following a total of nine years as governor over the next 15 years, Hopkins was once again appointed as Chief Justice of the court in 1770, and served until October 1775, while simultaneously serving as a delegate to the Continental Congress.
+In 1751, he became the third Chief Justice of this court, which he held until 1755 when he became governor.
+Hopkins was once again appointed as Chief Justice of the court in 1770 after a total of nine years as governor; he served until October 1775 while simultaneously serving as a delegate to the Continental Congress.

 One of the most important events with which Hopkins dealt during his final tenure as Chief Justice was the Gaspee Affair.
 In March 1772, Deputy Governor Darius Sessions in Providence sent a letter of concern to Governor Joseph Wanton in Newport, having consulted with Chief Justice Hopkins.
 Sessions expressed alarm that the British schooner Gaspee had been cruising the Narragansett Bay, disrupting the traffic by stopping and searching commercial ships.
 Sessions wrote: